Back to School

 “I am happy,” says Alexa, a third-grader who was chosen for the program based on her relative risk for malnutrition.
 “Now I can eat here every day!”

-Being enrolled in the program is big news for Alexa and the 24 other children who were enrolled in this impoverished community because now they don’t have to worry about going hungry or being malnourished.
+Being enrolled in the program is big news for Alexa and the 24 other children who were enrolled in this vulnerable community because now they don’t have to worry about going hungry or being undernourished.

-“Without the nourishing meals that our partners and supporters provide, children like Alexa would more likely go hungry and suffer from malnourishment,” says Kevin Rose, senior director of international program operations.
+“Without the nourishing meals that our partners and supporters provide, children like Alexa would more likely go hungry and suffer from undernourishment,” says Kevin Rose, Senior Director of International Program Operations.
 “As children go back to school, these meals are going to give children energy and the ability to pay attention and learn.”

 Alexa lives with her mother, Isabel, and 5-year-old brother, Alejandro.
 On a yellow-painted wall of their home, a pair of boxing mitts hangs beside a picture of Manny Pacquiao, the Filipino boxing legend whose rags-to-riches story has become a symbol of hope to the country’s poor.
 “He is our hero,” Isabel says with a smile.